-Studies have shown that 50% of the children suffering from this problem have a relative who has suffered from it in the past, so the cause might also be genetic.
-Certain chemicals in their bodies may have a negative reaction with their nervous system, causing their brain to react with anxiety.
-Endocrinal disorders, neurological diseases, infection, or lung disease may also lead to panic attacks.
+Studies have shown that 50% of the children suffering from this have a relative who has suffered from it in the past, so the cause might be genetic.
+Certain chemicals may have a negative reaction with nervous system, causing their brain to react with anxiety.
+Endocrinal disorders, neurological diseases, infection, or lung disease may lead to panic attacks.

 Anxiety and panic attacks in children are mostly seen during their late teenage years, while they are definitely not unheard of in young kids.
 Divorce, moving to a new home or city, death of a sibling or parent, etc., may also lead to this problem.